Gabby Pahinui: Later career

+In 1979, he was named one of the Living Treasures of Hawaii, by the Honpa Hongwanji Mission of Hawaii.

 Death and legacy

-Gabby Pahinui died of a heart attack on October 13, 1980, aged 59.

-The Honolulu Star Bulletin Newspaper reported after Pahinui's death that, "The thing about Gabby Pahinui ... was not only that he was an outstanding musician and entertainer, and a central figure – maybe THE central figure – of the Hawaiian Renaissance in the '70s, but that he was an inspiration to others.
+Pahinui died of a stroke while playing golf on October 13, 1980, aged 59.
+The Honolulu Star Bulletin newspaper reported after Pahinui's death that, "The thing about Gabby Pahinui ... was not only that he was an outstanding musician and entertainer, and a central figure – maybe THE central figure – of the Hawaiian Renaissance in the '70s, but that he was an inspiration to others.
 Thousands of Hawaiian kids learned that they were worthy as a people because of Gabby's example."

-Gabby was mentioned in Israel Kamakawiwoʻole's famous performance of "Somewhere Over the Rainbow/What a Wonderful World" on his 1993 Facing Future album.
+Pahinui was mentioned in Israel Kamakawiwoʻole's famous performance of "Somewhere Over the Rainbow/What a Wonderful World" on his 1993 Facing Future album.
 In the opening moments of the song, Kamakawiwo'ole can be heard saying, "'Kay, this one's for Gabby."

 Pahinui received the Hawai'i Academy of Recording Artists Lifetime Achievement Award in 1997.
 He received a second Hawai'i Academy of Recording Arts Lifetime Achievement Award in 2009 for his work as a member of the Sons of Hawaii.
 Pahinui was inducted into the Hawaiian Music Hall of Fame in 2002.

-Gabby's children are active in the Hawaiian music scene, notably Cyril Pahinui, James "Bla" Pahinui and Martin Pahinui, all of whom played on the Gabby Band recordings and have since become professional musicians.
-(Philip, who played on the first two "Gabby Band" albums, chose not to pursue music professionally.)
+Pahinui's children were active in the Hawaiian music scene, notably Cyril Pahinui (1950–2018), James "Bla" Pahinui (1942–2019), and Martin Pahinui (1951–2017).

+Resting place

+Pahinui is buried at Hawaiian Memorial Park Cemetery in Kaneohe, Hawaii in the Lakeside Garden musician area (lot 8, section B, site 4).